sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 Code points that are metacharacters in JS regexes (i.e., `^ $ \ . * + ? ( ) [ ] { } |`) are escaped with a `\`, for example `\$`.
 This is implemented as `def literal(cp: Int)`.

-Note that a double escape of the form `\uhhhh\uhhhh` representing a high surrogate and a low surrogate is treated as a single escape for a single supplementary code point.
+Note that a double escape of the form `\uℎℎℎℎ\uℎℎℎℎ` representing a high surrogate and a low surrogate is treated as a single escape for a single supplementary code point.
 For example, `\uD834\uDD1E` is considered as a single escape for the code point `𝄞` (U+1D11E Musical Symbol G Clef).

 This behavior only applies to `\u` escapes.